taylorwilkersonoliver/taylorwilkersonoliver/README.md

 - 👋 Hi, I’m @taylorwilkersonoliver
 - 👀 I’m interested in: security, automation, robotics, ai, off-grid camping tech, minimalist hiking
-- 🌱 I’m currently learning: C#, Java, Unity3D, morse code
+- 🌱 I’m currently learning: C#, Java, Unity3D, morse code, studying for my Amateur Extra HAM radio license
 - 💞️ I’m looking to collaborate on: anything a senior dev isn't going to tell me is beyond their capability so I can be relatable at job interviews.
-- 📫 How to reach me: connect with me on LinkedIn at https://www.linkedin.com/in/taylorwilkersonoliver/
+- 📫 How to reach me: taylor@taylorsagreatguy.com
 - 💲  Support me here: <a href="https://www.patreon.com/taylor_irl_">patreon.com</a>

 <!---